jfoote/vulture/README.md

 ## The story (adapted from an email)

 A while back I had a suspicion that there was untapped 0day circulating as public bugs in open source trackers.
-Despite many other obligations curiosity started to get the better of me so I hacked together a tool to probe ubuntu’s bug tracker for 0day as an after-hours project.
-I got partway there before I stepped back and adjusted to focus my after-hours research on more tangible defensive problems.
+Curiosity started to get the better of me so I hacked together a tool to probe ubuntu’s bug tracker for 0day as an after-hours project.
+Partway through the project I experienced a number of (good) influences on my research direction, which resulted in my work on this project slowing down.
+So, I decided to publish the project to foster use of any of its concepts or code.

 ## Status stuff